halkeye/postgres-backup/README.md

 For an example take a look at the post-backup examples, all variables defined for post-backup scripts are available for pre-processing too.
 Also don't forget to add the same host volumes for `pre-restore` and `post-restore` directories as described for post-backup processing.

 ### Automated Build
-This github repo is the source for the mysql-backup image.
-The actual image is stored on the docker hub at `databack/mysql-backup`, and is triggered with each commit to the source by automated build via Webhooks.
+This github repo is the source for the postgres-backup image.
+The actual image is stored on the docker hub at `halkeye/postgres-backup`, and is triggered with each commit to the source by automated build via Webhooks.

 There are 2 builds: 1 for version based on the git tag, and another for the particular version number.